ecj2/poyo/REFERENCE.md

 Poyo.setTransformMode(mode)
 ```

 Changes the transform mode to `mode`.
 Options include `Poyo.MODE_VERTEX` and `Poyo.MODE_TEXTURE`.
-Poyo initializes to `Poyo.MODE_VERTEX` by default, where transforms are applied to the vertices of objects drawn to the canvas. `Poyo.MODE_TEXTURE` applies transforms to textures, but are not supported within batches.
+Poyo initializes to `Poyo.MODE_VERTEX` by default, where transforms are applied to the vertices of objects drawn to the canvas, but `Poyo.MODE_TEXTURE` applies transforms to textures.

 The two modes can be used to achieve interesting effects, such as an infinitely repeating background through one draw call: